 This page identifies the musical and literary sources that have inspired Sorabji to write several of his works, usually those bearing a descriptive or evocative title.
 In some cases references are given not to explain a title but to account for sources of inspiration or for quotations found within the works themselves.
-A number of titles incorporate the name of a dedicatee, in which cases only a brief note is given since more biographical details are given on another page.
-Though the list appears very extensive, only the works for which there are specific sources are listed here.
+Various titles incorporate the name of a dedicatee, in which cases only a brief note (further biographical details are given elsewhere).
+Though the list appears very extensive, only works for which there are specific sources are listed here.

 Full names (with birth and death years) and titles of musical and literary works (with opus or catalogue numbers and years) are given throughout.
-Bibliographical references to sources are provided whenever appropriate.
+Bibliographical references to sources are given whenever appropriate.

 A bullet (•) identifies the editions that are likely (or known) to have been used by Sorabji.
-In the case of vocal works, there is always a possibility that Sorabji knew the texts from individual editions or from anthologies rather than from complete editions.
+In the case of vocal works, there is always a possibility that he knew the texts from individual editions or anthologies rather than from complete editions.

-Links to online versions of literary texts at stable sites like Project Gutenberg are given whenever possible.
-Direct links to scores in the public domain available on IMSLP — Petrucci Music Library are given; in the case of works often offered in several parts, like operas, the link is to the specific part.
+Links to online versions of literary texts at stable sites like Project Gutenberg or the Internet Archive are provided whenever possible.
+Direct links to scores in the public domain available on IMSLP — Petrucci Music Library are given.
+In the case of works often offered in several parts, like operas, the link is to the specific part.
 Several links on this page (marked with a PDF icon) can have a substantial loading time because they point to sizeable files.
-The scores may not be public domain in every country; the user must therefore comply with the regulations of his or her country.
+Since the scores may not be public domain in every country, the user must comply with the regulations of his or her country.